subhaus95/waywardhouse.github.io/_posts/2026-03-03-the-burning-strait.md

 ### The LNG Dimension

 The Qatar production halt compounds the oil disruption with a parallel gas crisis.
 QatarEnergy supplies roughly 20% of global LNG.
 European gas benchmark prices surged 25% on the Qatar halt alone.
-For European manufacturers still adjusting to the loss of Russian pipeline gas after 2022, a simultaneous disruption to their primary LNG replacement source is a structural threat to energy costs and industrial competitiveness.{% sidenote "sn-europe-gas" "Al Jazeera, 'Gas prices soar as QatarEnergy halts LNG production after Iran attacks,' 2 March 2026.
-Dutch TTF benchmark rose more than 25%." %}
+For European manufacturers still adjusting to the loss of Russian pipeline gas after 2022, a simultaneous disruption to their primary LNG replacement source is a structural threat to energy costs and industrial competitiveness.[23](#fn:sn-europe-gas)

 Asian LNG buyers face a different but equally acute problem: spot-reliant purchasers must now compete with Europe for Atlantic Basin cargoes, driving prices higher for both regions simultaneously.